SlovaDev/aroma_cookbook_rails/README.md

-# Personal recipe tracker built using Ruby on Rails
+# Personal recipe tracking and sharing app

+- Built using Ruby on Rails 5

+### Features

+- Personal cookbook to store and search recipes
+- Upload recipe photos
+- Share recipes with family and friends
+- Receive notifications when followers add recipes

 ## Getting started